-The assignment and reassignment of academic standing are based on a student's performance in a minimum of $\star 9$.
-If, at the time of review, the student has attempted fewer than $\star 9$ since the last assignment of academic standing, the review will be deferred and the academic standing assigned at the last review will remain in effect until the next review.
+The assignment and reassignment of academic standing are based on a student's performance in a minimum of ± 9 .
+If, at the time of review, the student has attempted fewer than ± 9 since the last assignment of academic standing, the review will be deferred and the academic standing assigned at the last review will remain in effect until the next review.

-(2) Continuation in BSc in Nutrition and Food Science (Nutrition Major)

-Continuation in the BSc in Nutrition and Food Science (Nutrition major) requires a GPA of at least 3.0.
-In addition, continuation into fourth year requires a combined GPA of 3.0 in NUTR 301 and 302.
+(2) Continuation in BSc in Nutrition and Food Science (Nutrition Major) Continuation in the BSc in Nutrition and Food Science (Nutrition major) requires a GPA of at least 3.0.

 Students who do not attain the required GPAs will be moved to their previous degree program in the Faculty (provided they are not Required to Withdraw).
 Students who transferred from another Faculty or institution directly into the Nutrition major will be moved to the NU FS major that best fits their completed courses.
-Those students may choose to apply to move to any of the following programs; the Food Science and Technology major (see §§15.1.8 and 34.12.2), the Nutrition and Food major (see §§15.1.8 and 34.12.3) or the BSc in Food Business Management (see §§15.1 and 34.3).
+Those students may choose to apply to move to any of the following programs; the Food Science and Technology major (see §§15.1.9 and 34.15.2), the Nutrition and Food major (see §§15.1. and 34.4).
 The Academic Standing section below will then be applied.